amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 Changed: Uninstall moved to settings page

 = 1.2.16 =
 New: Instagram slideshow is supported in popup
 New: UX of feeds and themes admin screen, it is now similar to posts list screen
 New: Inline actions for feeds and themes in admin list view
 Improved: Theme styles are generated as CSS files, not inline styles.
 Faster page loading and better styles caching
 Improved: Popup is faster now and less data is being sent via AJAX

 = 1.2.15 =
 Added: "How to publish feed" tab in feeds editor screen
 Added: Closeable metaboxes in feeds editor screen
 Added: Feed preview button in feeds editor screen
 Changed: Save, apply and cancel buttons in feed and theme editor screens
 Changed: Feed and theme title input design
 Fixed: Minor bugs and conflicts with some themes
 Improved: Shortcode popup design
 Removed: Update submenu (Premium)

 = 1.2.14 =
 Fixed: Conflict with Page Builder by SiteOrigin

 = 1.2.13 =
 Fixed: Conflict with Divi

 = 1.2.12 =
 New: Customize feed media resolution.
 Choose between optimal or custom resolutions, fast loading and higher quality.
 Improved: Redesigned feed and theme editor screens.
 Improved: More user-friendly names and descriptions of feed settings.
 Improved: UX when access token is expired or have not been obtained yet.
 Improved: UX when there are JS errors on front-end.
 Fixed: Minor: do not include custom scroll bar JS if feed does not have popup.

 = 1.2.11 =
 Changed: Scripts and styles are minified by default
 Changed: Font-Awesome has been updated to version 4.7.0 and loaded from CDN
 Changed: Pagination buttons are smaller now in default theme
 Changed: Deactivation popup.

 = 1.2.10 =
 Fixed: CSS XSS vulnerability in lightbox

 = 1.2.9 =
 Changed: Web-Dorado links

 = 1.2.8 =
 Changed: Allow more users and hashtags in feed settings

 = 1.2.7 =
 Changed: Show notification to install Backup WD plugin only on plugin pages

 = 1.2.6 =
 Change: Introduction of Backup WD plugin

 = 1.2.5 =
 Change: "create_function" is not used anymore

 = 1.2.4 =
-Fixed: WD Instagram Feed compatibility issue with Better WordPress Minify plugin, thanks to @amityweb for bug report
+Fixed: 10Web Instagram Feed compatibility issue with Better WordPress Minify plugin, thanks to @amityweb for bug report

 = 1.2.3 =
 Change: WD library updated to version 1.0.11
 Fixed: Error message when editing feed and token is expired

 = 1.2.2 =
 New: Redirection to custom URL

 = 1.2.1 =
 New: Option to disable loading of new images in feed

 = 1.2.0 =
 New: Default feed